Who We Are

 Founder

-Phil Bildner is the New York Times bestselling author of numerous books for kids.
-His latest book is the 2021 NCTE Charlotte Huck Award Honor-winning middle grade novel, A High Five for Glenn Burke.
-He is the author of many children’s picture books including the Margaret Wise Brown Prize winning Marvelous Cornelius, the Texas Bluebonnet Award winning Shoeless Joe & Black Betsy, Martina & Chrissie, Twenty-One Elephants, and The Soccer Fence.
+Phil Bildner is the New York Times bestselling author of numerous books for young people including the NCTE Charlotte Huck Award Honor-winning middle grade novel, A High Five for Glenn Burke, the inaugural Margaret Wise Brown Prize-winning Marvelous Cornelius, and the Lambda Literary Award-winning, Glenn Burke, Game Changer.
 Phil is also the author of A Whole New Ballgame, Rookie of the Year, Tournament of Champions, and Most Valuable Players in the critically acclaimed middle grade Rip & Red series.
+His other picture books include Twenty-One Elephants, The Soccer Fence, and Martina & Chrissie.

-Phil grew up in Jericho, New York, a Long Island suburb of New York City.
-He studied political science at Johns Hopkins University and then attended law school at New York University School of Law.
-After passing the bar in New York and New Jersey, Phil worked as an associate at a large Manhattan law firm but quickly realized he needed to follow his heart and true passions.
-He went back to school and earned a master’s degree in early childhood and elementary education at Long Island University.
+Phil grew up on Long Island, studied political science at Johns Hopkins University, and then attended law school at New York University School of Law.
+After passing the bar in New York and New Jersey and working for a short time as an associate at a large Manhattan law firm, Phil went back to school and earned a master’s degree in early childhood and elementary education at Long Island University.

 After leaving the classroom to write full time, Phil began chaperoning student-volunteer trips to New Orleans to help in the post-Hurricane Katrina recovery effort.
-He founded The NOLA Tree, a non-profit youth service organization and served as the co-Executive Director.
+He founded The NOLA Tree, a non-profit youth service organization and served as the co-Executive Director for several years.

-In 2017, Phil founded The Author Village, this author booking business.
-He now represents over fifty book creators for young people and educators.
+In 2017, Phil founded The Author Village, an author booking business that now represents over eighty book creators for young people, educators, and librarians.

-These days, Phil lives in Newburgh, New York with his husband in a two hundred year old farmhouse.
-Most of the time, you’ll find him out in the yard playing with his dog named Kat, hanging with his cats named Primrose and Rue, or working on the back porch (aka, his office) overlooking the Hudson River.
+These days, Phil lives in Newburgh, New York with his husband in a two-hundred-year-old farmhouse.
+Most of the time, you’ll find him out playing in the yard, hanging with his cats, Primrose and Rue, or working on the back porch (aka, his office) overlooking the Hudson River.

 Alley Horn